genehaus/Hashtag_data/README.md

 5-1.
 How to solve the issue I

-I checked the unmapped.csv if antibody sequence exists or not, but it wasn't.<br> I think CITE-seq-Count doesn't have issue.<br>
+I checked the unmapped.csv to see if antibody sequences exist or not, but no antibodies were detected.<br> I think CITE-seq-Count doesn't have issue.<br>
 So, I plan to compare the number of read which have antibody sequence with the output of seurat by taking as an input, 3 files from "umi_count"
 ```